AIA Group Ltd Raises Stake in Glaukos Co. (NYSE:GKOS)

-AIA Group Ltd raised its holdings in shares of Glaukos Co.
-(NYSE:GKOS) by 31.3% during the 3rd quarter, Holdings Channel.com reports.
-The firm owned 22,572 shares of the medical instruments supplier’s stock after acquiring an additional 5,382 shares during the quarter.
-AIA Group Ltd’s holdings in Glaukos were worth $1,087,000 as of its most recent filing with the Securities & Exchange Commission.
+AIA Group Ltd boosted its position in Glaukos Co.
+(NYSE:GKOS) by 31.3% in the 3rd quarter, Holdings Channel reports.
+The institutional investor owned 22,572 shares of the medical instruments supplier’s stock after purchasing an additional 5,382 shares during the period.
+AIA Group Ltd’s holdings in Glaukos were worth $1,087,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently made changes to their positions in the company.
-Truist Financial Corp increased its position in shares of Glaukos by 3.2% during the third quarter.
-Truist Financial Corp now owns 22,697 shares of the medical instruments supplier’s stock valued at $1,093,000 after buying an additional 705 shares during the period.
-Granite Investment Partners LLC increased its position in shares of Glaukos by 34.1% during the third quarter.
-Granite Investment Partners LLC now owns 64,180 shares of the medical instruments supplier’s stock valued at $3,092,000 after buying an additional 16,320 shares during the period.
-6 Meridian bought a new stake in shares of Glaukos during the third quarter valued at about $216,000.
-Raymond James Financial Services Advisors Inc. increased its position in shares of Glaukos by 74.5% during the third quarter.
-Raymond James Financial Services Advisors Inc. now owns 9,060 shares of the medical instruments supplier’s stock valued at $436,000 after buying an additional 3,868 shares during the period.
-Finally, Raymond James & Associates increased its position in shares of Glaukos by 36.0% during the third quarter.
-Raymond James & Associates now owns 25,447 shares of the medical instruments supplier’s stock valued at $1,226,000 after buying an additional 6,731 shares during the period.
-Hedge funds and other institutional investors own 91.64% of the company’s stock.
+Several other large investors also recently added to or reduced their stakes in GKOS.
+Marshall Wace North America L.P. purchased a new stake in shares of Glaukos during the first quarter valued at approximately $55,000.
+Amundi Pioneer Asset Management Inc. boosted its stake in shares of Glaukos by 136.7% during the first quarter.
+Amundi Pioneer Asset Management Inc. now owns 178,502 shares of the medical instruments supplier’s stock valued at $13,989,000 after purchasing an additional 103,102 shares during the period.
+Advisor Group Holdings Inc. boosted its stake in shares of Glaukos by 37.8% during the second quarter.
+Advisor Group Holdings Inc. now owns 5,851 shares of the medical instruments supplier’s stock valued at $495,000 after purchasing an additional 1,604 shares during the period.
+Envestnet Asset Management Inc. boosted its stake in shares of Glaukos by 18.4% during the second quarter.
+Envestnet Asset Management Inc. now owns 36,205 shares of the medical instruments supplier’s stock valued at $3,071,000 after purchasing an additional 5,632 shares during the period.
+Finally, GSA Capital Partners LLP purchased a new stake in shares of Glaukos during the second quarter valued at approximately $347,000.
+91.64% of the stock is owned by hedge funds and other institutional investors.

-Several equities research analysts have recently weighed in on the company.
-JPMorgan Chase & Co. decreased their price target on Glaukos from $50.00 to $40.00 and set an “underweight” rating on the stock in a research report on Thursday, October 14th.
-Jefferies Financial Group upped their price objective on shares of Glaukos from $54.00 to $60.00 and gave the stock a “hold” rating in a research report on Friday, November 5th.
-Stephens upgraded shares of Glaukos from an “equal weight” rating to an “overweight” rating and upped their price objective for the stock from $60.00 to $68.00 in a research report on Wednesday, November 3rd.
-Finally, Piper Sandler upped their price objective on shares of Glaukos from $45.00 to $55.00 and gave the stock a “neutral” rating in a research report on Friday, November 5th.
-Two research analysts have rated the stock with a sell rating, five have issued a hold rating and one has assigned a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of “Hold” and a consensus price target of $56.88.
+A number of research firms have recently weighed in on GKOS.
+JPMorgan Chase & Co. dropped their price objective on Glaukos from $50.00 to $40.00 and set an “underweight” rating for the company in a research note on Thursday, October 14th.
+Jefferies Financial Group increased their price objective on Glaukos from $54.00 to $60.00 and gave the stock a “hold” rating in a report on Friday, November 5th.
+Stephens upgraded Glaukos from an “equal weight” rating to an “overweight” rating and increased their price objective for the stock from $60.00 to $68.00 in a report on Wednesday, November 3rd.
+Finally, Piper Sandler increased their price objective on Glaukos from $45.00 to $55.00 and gave the stock a “neutral” rating in a report on Friday, November 5th.
+Two analysts have rated the stock with a sell rating, five have given a hold rating and one has issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $56.88.

 Glaukos (NYSE:GKOS) last released its quarterly earnings data on Thursday, November 4th.
-The medical instruments supplier reported $0.13 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.24) by $0.37.
-The firm had revenue of $74.71 million during the quarter, compared to analyst estimates of $72.73 million.
+The medical instruments supplier reported $0.13 EPS for the quarter, topping the consensus estimate of ($0.24) by $0.37.
 Glaukos had a negative return on equity of 4.12% and a negative net margin of 13.05%.
-The business’s quarterly revenue was up 15.2% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted ($0.09) earnings per share.
-On average, equities research analysts forecast that Glaukos Co. will post -0.88 EPS for the current fiscal year.
+The company had revenue of $74.71 million during the quarter, compared to the consensus estimate of $72.73 million.
+During the same period last year, the company earned ($0.09) EPS.
+Glaukos’s revenue for the quarter was up 15.2% on a year-over-year basis.
+As a group, equities analysts anticipate that Glaukos Co. will post -0.88 EPS for the current fiscal year.

 About Glaukos